Ottoman Hungary: Religion

 The Ottomans practiced relative religious tolerance, and Christianity was not prohibited.
 Islam was not spread by force in the areas under the control of the Ottoman Sultan, however, Arnold concludes by quoting a 17th-century author who stated: Meanwhile he [the Turk] wins [converts] by craft more than by force, and snatches away Christ by fraud out of the hearts of men.
 For the Turk, it is true, at the present time compels no country by violence to apostatise; but he uses other means whereby imperceptibly he roots out Christianity...

 The relative religious tolerance of the Ottomans enabled Protestantism in Hungary (such as the Reformed Church in Hungary) to survive against the oppression of the Catholic Habsburg-ruled Hungarian domains.

-There were approximately 80,000 Muslim settlers in Ottoman-controlled territory of present-day Hungary; being mainly administrators, soldiers, artisans and merchants of Crimean Tatar origin.
+There were approximately 80,000 Muslim settlers in the Ottoman-controlled territory of present-day Hungary; being mainly administrators, soldiers, artisans, and merchants of Crimean Tatar origin.
 The religious life of the Muslims was supervised by the mosques that were either newly built or transformed from older Christian churches.
 Payment for the servants of the mosques, as well as the maintenance of the churches, was the responsibility of the Ottoman state or charities.

 Besides Sunni Islam, a number of dervish communities also flourished including the bektashis, the halvetis, and the mevlevis.
 The famous Gül Baba monastery of Budin (Buda), sheltering 60 dervishes, belonged to the bektasi order.
 Situated close to the janissaries camp, it was built by Jahjapasazáde Mehmed Pasha, the third begler bey (governor) of Budin.
 Gul Baba's tomb (türbe) is to this day the northernmost site of Islamic conquest.

 Another famous monastery of its time was that of the halveti dervishes.
 Built around 1576 next to the türbe of Sultan Süleyman I the Magnificent (1520–1566) in Sigetvar (Szigetvár), it soon became the religious and cultural centre of the area.
 A famous prior of the zavije (monastery) was the Bosnian Šejh Ali Dede.
 The monastery of Jakovali Hasan Paša in Peçuy (Pécs) was another famous location.
 Its most outstanding prior was Mevlevian dervish Peçevi Arifi Ahmed Dede, a Turk and native of Peçuy.

 By the end of the sixteenth century, around 90% of the inhabitants of Ottoman Hungary were Protestant, most of them being Calvinist.

-Muslim Roma settled in Baranya and the City Pécs in Ottoman Hungary.
-After the Siege of Pécs when Habsburg take it back, Muslim Roma and some other Muslims convert to the Catholic faith in the years 1686 -1713.
+Muslims settled in Baranya and Pécs in Ottoman Hungary.
+Following the successful Habsburg Siege of Pécs, some Muslims converted to Catholicism between 1686 and 1713.